kedar4real/smart_recipe_generator/README.md

 # Kedars Smart Recipe Generator

 Smart Gourmet Kitchen is a pantry-first recipe coach.
-Type or photograph what you have, layer on dietary filters, and the app recommends chef-style dishes with nutrition, substitutions, and serving controls—all wrapped in a premium, mobile-ready interface.
+Type or photograph what you have, layer on dietary filters, and the app recommends chef-style dishes with nutrition, substitutions, and serving controls.

 ## 1. Working Application URL
 | Environment | URL |